Meghana430/Sentiment-Analysis-on-Long-Form-Movie-Reviews-IMDB-Data/README.md

 ## 📝 Project Overview
 This project aims to develop a machine learning model to analyze comments on movie trailers and predict sentiment as either positive or negative.
 Our objective is to provide movie studios, OTT platforms, and distributors with real-time sentiment analysis to tailor marketing strategies and PR campaigns more effectively
 ## 🔍 Problem Statement
-- Movie studios, OTT platforms, and distributors struggle to gauge accurate audience sentiment towards movies using traditional methods, which are often time-consuming and lack real-time insights.
+- Movie studios, OTT platforms, and distributors struggle to gauge accurate audience sentiment towards movies using traditional methods, which are often time-consuming and lack real-time insights

 ## 🎯 Key Objectives
 - Develop an automated solution to reduce time and effort in sentiment analysis.